Climbing Denali is a serious undertaking! So your program training to climb Denali must also be a serious undertaking. There are some mountains

 1 Month pre-trip – Focus on adding intensity.
 This is the final 4 weeks of preparation.
 Your base fitness should continue to get stronger.
 Adding one harder workout (a second intensity session) will give you the ability to withstand fatigue better once you get to the mountain.
 Keep with your conditioning routine ““ increase the effort in your sessions.
 Do as much specific training as possible in your endurance and intensity workouts ““ this is when it really matters.
 At the end of the 4 weeks make sure you have several days of complete rest and recovery.
 Easy stretching or yoga would be great for this time.
 It’s important to come to the expedition ready and relaxed ““ you want to be well rested and chomping at the bit to get going.

-How to customize this program: Of course everyone has a different body, a different work schedule, and a different terrain to train in.
+Of course everyone has a different body, a different work schedule, and a different terrain to train in.
 For this reason you must make adjustments to your own personal training plan.
 Make it work within your possibilities.
 Switch the training days around if necessary.
-If you don’t have any mountains to climb nearby, try to at least hike outside some and do some stair-master workouts,climb the stair flights of a high-rise building, or cross-country ski (and carry your pack).
-If you can, find some hilly trails nearby and occasionally try to do longer climbs in the mountains.
-If it’s dark when you come home from work, try an indoor routine and get outside on the weekends.
+If you don’t have any mountains to climb nearby, try to at least hike outside some and do some stair-master workouts.
+Maybe climb the stair flights of a high-rise building, or cross-country ski (and carry your pack).
+Find some hilly trails nearby and occasionally try to do longer climbs in the mountains.
+It maybe dark when you come home from work, try an indoor routine and get outside on the weekends.
 Be creative.

 A Bit of General Advise